Pleasant Point, New Zealand

-It has two rivers nearby, the Opihi and the TeNgawai; the two rivers meet just to the north of the town.
+It has two rivers nearby, the Ōpihi and the TeNgawai; the two rivers meet just to the north of the town.

 A 1901 census placed the town's population at 749.

 Naming

-"Pleasant Point" was not always the town's name, during the early 1800s wagoners would travel from Timaru to the Mackenzie Country, to access its rich hunting grounds.
+"Pleasant Point" was not always the town's name.
+During the early colonial period of the 1800s, wagoners would travel from Timaru to the Mackenzie Country, to access the area's rich hunting grounds.
 These trips would take three to six weeks for a return trip, as the land was mainly tussock, flaxes and matagouri, with few tracks.
-These wagoners would stop at camps along the way, a popular one being "The Point."
-The "point" itself is unknown and often left up to speculation and theories.
-These include the "point" being the place at which the TeNgawai and Opihi rivers meet.
-One theory suggests the "point is the cut in the hill, possible at the foot of Manse Road, as this is where the town grew from.
-"The Point" grew into one of the most popular camps along the route.
-Campers started referring to it as "Pleasant Point" due to its access to food and water for the horses, a fully stocked hotel and pleasant surroundings.
+These wagoners would stop at campsites along the way, a popular one being "The Point".
+The identity of the "point" itself is unknown and the subject of speculation and theories, which include it's being the place at which the Te Ngawai (Tengawai) and Ōpihi rivers meet.
+Another theory suggests the point is the cut in the hill, possibly at the foot of Manse Road, as this is where the town was established.
+The Point grew into one of the most popular camps along the route, and campers started referring to it as Pleasant Point because of the access to food and water for the horses, the fully stocked hotel and the pleasant surroundings.

 Street names

 As early as 1870 the streets of Pleasant Point had been named and surveyed, although these names were not publicised, and this led to many streets being referred to by landmarks.
 Halstead Road was often called School Road, due to the school being located there.
 Harris Street was known as Church Street as it was the location of the first Anglican church.
 The Main Road was often referred to as Dominion Street, presumably linked to New Zealand's declaration as a Dominion.

-However as the township began to grow, street names became a necessity and streets were signposted.
+However, as the township began to grow, street names became a necessity and streets were signposted.
 The town was divided up into sections.
 Streets to the south of the railway line have Afghan names.
 This is presumably linked to the Anglo-Afghan wars that were making the news at the time.
 The streets in the northern part of the town are named after early settlers to the area or notable people who own property in the locality.
 William Halstead was a fellmonger who owned land on Halstead Road.
 John Porter Harris owned the land on Harris Street, although early maps call the street Le Cren Street after Henry John Le Cren who used to own the land.
 The streets in the western part are named after native trees.